 Bitcoin is often referred to as a settlement network where the gross space is not intended to facilitate low-value individual transactions.
 Instead, it is believed to be used to settle higher value transactions, for which fees are less problematic.
 This likely includes one-time settlement transactions for secondary payment solutions, such as the settlement of millions of Lightning Network payments in a single blockchain settlement transaction.
 Currently, Bitcoin blockchain is by far the most powerful of all existing cryptocurrencies, based on the only hash rate.

-For some, Bitcoin is not exactly money, it’s money from the past.
-The concept of money will have to evolve to fit the reality and not stay the same, as the inheritance claims.
-Bitcoin is a breakthrough in information theory because it allows anyone to conduct verifiable, time-stamped, tamper-proof and transparent transactions without third parties.
-According to information theory, creativity requires a stable support for fractal growth, and these people view bitcoin as an extremely stable way of doing it.
-In Knowledge and Power, Gilder says it takes a low-entropy carrier to carry high-entropy information.
-This camp also agrees with Bitcoin’s deflationary policy, because it views capitalism and technological progress as a fundamentally deflationary system.
+For some, Bitcoin is not exactly money, and it is money from the past.
+The concept of money will have to evolve to adapt to reality and not remain the same, as the legacy claims.
+Bitcoin is an advance in information theory because it allows anyone to conduct verifiable, time-stamped, tamper-proof, and transparent transactions without a third party.
+According to information theory, creativity requires stable support for fractal growth, and these people view bitcoin as an extremely sound way of doing so.
+In Knowledge and Power, Gilder indicates that a low entropy carrier is required to convey high entropy information.
+This camp also agrees with Bitcoin’s deflationary policy, as it views capitalism and technological advancement as a fundamentally deflationary system.